basho/basho_docs/content/riak/kv/2.0.7/developing/usage/search-schemas.md

 The first step in creating a custom schema is to define exactly what fields you must index.
-Part of that step is understanding how Riak Search extractors function.
+Part of that step is understanding how Riak search extractors function.

 ### Extractors

-In Riak Search, extractors are modules responsible for pulling out a list of fields and values from a Riak object.
+In Riak search, extractors are modules responsible for pulling out a list of fields and values from a Riak object.
 How this is achieved depends on the object's content type, but the two common cases are JSON and XML, which operate similarly.
 Our examples here will use JSON.